Why vanity metrics should be avoided

 Think about what pain points your ideal client may have?
 How does your product or service ease those pain points?
 What sort of help may your ideal client need?

-Stop wasting your time chasing numbers which mean nothing to your bottom line.
+Stop wasting your time chasing numbers that mean nothing to your bottom line.
 Having 10k followers which don't engage on your content is more damaging than beneficial to your brand!

 Spend your time connecting with your ideal client and creating content of value.